Common Mistakes in Fence Installation to Avoid

 DIY errors can be especially costly.
 Lack of experience often results in needing professional intervention, raising expenses.

-To minimize rework:
+To minimise rework:

 - Engage in meticulous planning